Rhymlore/htcondor-web/index.md

         <h1>Computing with HTCondor&trade;</h1>
         <!-- <img src="images/HTCondor-head.gif" alt="[HTCondor-head]" border="0" align="left"> -->
         <p>
-            TESTING Our goal is to develop, implement, deploy, and evaluate mechanisms and policies that support <a href="htc.html">High Throughput Computing (HTC)</a> on large collections of distributively owned computing resources.
+            Our goal is to develop, implement, deploy, and evaluate mechanisms and policies that support <a href="htc.html">High Throughput Computing (HTC)</a> on large collections of distributively owned computing resources.
 Guided by both the technological and sociological challenges of such a computing environment, the <a href="http://chtc.cs.wisc.edu/">Center for High Throughput Computing</a> at UW-Madison has been building the open source <a href="description.html">HTCondor distributed computing software</a> (pronounced "aitch-tee-condor") and related technologies to enable scientists and engineers to increase their computing throughput.

             <br><br><span id="name-note">
             Note: The HTCondor Software Suite (HTCSS) was known as 'Condor' from 1988 <a href="https://lists.cs.wisc.edu/archive/condor-users/2012-October/msg00110.shtml">until its name changed</a> in 2012.